helloimxtal/BallSheetOGL/README.md

 ## Installation

-Download `BallSheetOGL.7z` from the Releases tab, extract it, run `BallSheet.exe`
+Download `BallSheetOGL.7z` from the Releases tab, extract it, run `BallSheet.exe` (do not move BallSheet.exe out of the folder)

 ## Miscellany
 - I made this because I think disabling V-Sync in chromium browsers is annoying (also because I'm bored and not beating Axia)